Big Island Snorkel Tour - Photo 1

 Snorkeling in Kealakekua Bay

-We'll take a small boat to Kealakekua Bay, where Captain James Cook was killed.
-The bay features unspoiled waters accessible only by boat or through a lengthy land path.
-Expect to see bottlenose dolphins, pilot whales, spotted dolphins, and manta rays.
-The tour lasts four hours, including views of cliffs and sea caves formed by ancient lava flows.
+Board a small boat to visit Kealakekua Bay, where Captain James Cook was killed.
+The bay features unspoiled waters accessible only by boat or a long walking path.
+You may encounter bottlenose dolphins, pilot whales, spotted dolphins, and manta rays.
+The four-hour tour also includes views of the cliffs and sea caves formed by ancient lava flows.

 Schedule: this option starts at 8:30 am.